anebout/prelicit/docs/method.md

 balls in the urn.

 When the composition of the urn is known, the resulting payoff is therefore deterministic.
-The distinction between the target option and the comparison option does not arise from outcome risk or ambiguity, but from the complexity of evaluating a multi-component payoff relative to a simple certain amount.
+The challenge comes from evaluating and aggregating several payoff components rather than from outcome risk or ambiguity.

 Respondents repeatedly choose between this complex option and a simple certain amount.
 The certain amount is adjusted adaptively to identify an interval